mavenplugins/reusable-gh-actions/README.md

 # reusable-gh-actions
-Contains common GH actions used from repos within this oraganization
+Contains common GH actions used from repos within this organization.